City of Literature

 By taking my tour, you'll better understand why the great small city of Dunedin thoroughly deserves this title, and continues to be a place where writers, books, and literature, thrive.

 Join me to hear stories about famous past and present New Zealand writers their lives, their work, and their love of Dunedin - by visiting historic and new places of literary interest.

 P.S.
 My tours are not 'academic', they have broad appeal, and are good fun!

 If you LOVE books, you’ll LOVE this tour!

 Join me and discover:

-the lasting influence of the gold rush on Dunedin's culture
+the lasting influence of the Scottish settlers and then the gold rush on Dunedin's culture

 insights into the lives of some of our best-loved writers